 As a reflection of the central role that Oxford’s vibrant Brazilian community plays in university life, the University holds an annual Brazil Week offering students, academics and local residents a wide range of cultural activities to raise awareness of the richness and diversity of Brazilian culture.
 Highlights of the annual Brazil Week includes seminars, talks, and film screenings with prominent Brazilian guests.

 Just as Brazilian culture has a strong place in Oxford, Oxford also has a notable presence in Brazil itself.
 Oxford University Press (OUP) has a branch office in Brazil, based in São Paulo, and English Language Teaching (ELT) offices in other parts of the country (e.g., Rio de Janeiro, Curitiba).
-In recent years OUP Brazil has been particularly focused on the development of projects which deliver educational solutions to meet, to meet specific needs, and to help teachers and students achieve the best results in the classroom.
+In recent years OUP Brazil has been particularly focused on the development of projects which deliver educational solutions to meet specific needs, and to help teachers and students achieve the best results in the classroom.
 Programa Múlitplo de Educacão, to be launched this year, comprises print and digital cross-curricular materials for the 9 grades of Ensino Fundamental, and a package of services with a continuing development programme to support schools.

 Research on Brazil at the Institute of Social & Cultural Anthropology focuses mainly on the comparative study of indigenous Amerindian societies and lifecycles, particularly through its teaching and research programme on Amazonian anthropology.
 In particular, current anthropological research focuses on indigenous conceptions of personhood and social identity, the interrelatedness of people and their environments, and relations between the material and social world.
-The Institute has recently hosted visiting scholars and students from the University of São Paulo as well as the Federal University of Santa Catarina.
+The Institute has hosted visiting scholars and students from the University of São Paulo as well as the Federal University of Santa Catarina.

 Libraries and Museums